 … and in addition to these, you undoubtedly identify with many of the same loneliness problems that employed people in our country have regardless of how happy they are in their jobs.

-Put another way over 83,400 people who were unemployed had felt some form of loneliness in the previous four weeks.
+Put another way, in March 2020, over 61,480 people who were unemployed had felt some form of loneliness in the previous four weeks.
+This figure may increase significantly after effects of the COVID-19 lockdown.

 We can’t help thinking with sadness that you might have felt trapped and helpless during this tough time you have been going through.